tommy141x/appwrite-theming/README.md

 # 🎨 Theming for [Appwrite](https://appwrite.io/)

 Want to personalize your Appwrite instance without diving into the source code?
-I created a CSS file that can be injected server-side to style your Appwrite console in line with your brand, with no need to recompile every update.
+I created a CSS file that can be injected server-side to style your Appwrite console in line with your brand.
 ![Screenshot](https://tommy141x.github.io/appwrite-theming/mockups/cyan.png)

 ---